Bluestacks Alternatives for iPhone Users

 Which Alternative Should You Pick?

-- You want fastest start and minimal upkeep: Cloud.
+- You want fastest start and minimal upkeep: Cloud streaming service or Genymotion Cloud.

-- You care about latency and mods: Remote desktop.
+- You care about latency and mods: LDPlayer or MEmu Play via remote desktop.

 - You need offline play: Signed IPA for light games, cloud as primary when online.